HL7/fhir-gender-harmony/input/pagecontent/cdagenderharmony.md

 This guide provides entry templates to support the representation of sex and gender as proposed in the Gender Harmony logical model in forms that can be unambiguously translated among HL7 V2, CDA, and FHIR representations.

-The Gender Harmony logical model identifies five classes: “gender identity,” “pronouns,” “name to use,” “recorded sex or gender,” and “sex for clinical use.”
+The Gender Harmony logical model identifies five classes: “gender identity,” “pronouns,” “name to use,” “recorded sex or gender,” and “Sex Parameter for Clinical Use.”
 Because the CDA person name supports name use time frames, this guide does not specify a template for “name to use.”
 It includes templates for each of the remaining four classes.
-It also includes one inherited template used by “sex for clinical use.”
+It also includes one inherited template used by “Sex Parameter for Clinical Use.”

 **Guidance on use of gender harmony artifacts in systems**

 This guide does not define any document or section templates, and it does not specify what documents or document sections should contain these templates.
 The templates can be adopted by any organization that finds them useful, in any way it finds useful.
 It is expected that entries based on three templates (Gender Identity, Pronouns, and Recorded Sex or Gender) will be contained in a Social History section, but this is not a constraint.
-The Sex for Clinical Use template has its own rules for where it should be used.
+The Sex Parameter for Clinical Use template has its own rules for where it should be used.

 As most guides specify “open” templates, inclusion of these entries where appropriate should be feasible.
 Open templates allow HL7 implementers to develop additional structured content not defined within any specific guide.
 In open templates, all of the features of the CDA R2 base specification are allowed except as constrained by the templates.
 By contrast, a closed template specifies everything that is allowed and nothing further may be included.